-Teams that take the time to really think about what’s on their dashboard report faster response times, improved agent motivation and more data-centric conversations.
+Getting it right is worth it though.
+Customer service teams that take the time to really think about what’s on their dashboard report significant improvements in their performance, from faster response times to increased CSAT scores.

 Having an ‘overview’ dashboard is useful in several ways.
 Its primary purpose is to give a customer service team a high-level overview of the most important top-line metrics that the team’s success is judged on.
 No more, no less.

-An overview like this is also extremely useful to display in areas where other teams or upper management might catch a glance (in a corridor or next to a watercooler for example) - a great way to showcase a CS team’s hard work and to spark inter-team conversations.
+An overview like this is also extremely useful to display on a large screen in areas where other teams or upper management might catch a glance (in a corridor or next to a watercooler for example) - a great way to showcase a CS team’s hard work and to spark inter-team conversations.

 The sorts of customer service metrics that make sense on this type of high-level dashboard include Customer Satisfaction (CSAT), First Response Time, and aggregated ticket metrics like the number of Tickets by Status and Tickets Created Vs Tickets Solved.
 Different emphasis can be given to specific metrics depending on what the department or company as a whole is working on at that time, but avoid going too specific if you intend to display this dashboard in a location that could draw attention from other teams.

-Team-level dashboards are great for giving team members insight into how their performance compares to others, but breaking metrics down even further to the individual level is a great way for an agent to see the impact of their work and monitor more detailed information that’s perhaps not relevant to the rest of the team.
+Team-level dashboards are great for giving team members insight into how their performance compares to others, but breaking metrics down even further to the individual level is a great way for an agent to see the impact of their work, and regularly monitor more detailed information that’s perhaps not relevant to the rest of the team.

 Want to take things further?
-Check out the resources to help you build even better customer service dashboards!
+Check out the resources to help you build even better customer service dashboards.